-In this article, we’ll briefly explain what goes before estimation process, which is commonly called requirements elicitation.
+In this article, we’ll briefly explain what goes before the estimation process, which is commonly called requirements elicitation.

 Software product development is also a way from an idea to a release.
 Every project request comes as a significant white space opportunity that makes us think about expectations regarding a budget, timelines, and a work scope.
 Even being very experienced in logistic, medical or other fields, new requests never fit the patterns.
 It has to be analyzed and individually approached, how tritely it can sound.